flipacholas/Architecture-of-consoles/articles/pc-engine.md

 #### Extra functions

 Some groups of channels have other modes of operations.
 For instance, the last two channels are connected to a **noise generator**.
 Moreover, the second channel can act as a **Low-frequency oscillator** to modulate the first channel, much like [FM synthesis]({{< ref "mega-drive-genesis#audio" >}}).

+Speaking of modes, there's another one available called **Direct D/A (DDA)** which enables the CPU to write over the audio buffer directly (bypassing the PSG).
+Consequently, the PC Engine can play **PCM samples**.
+These are still 5-bit and tightly dependent on CPU cycles.
+Although, two channels can be combined to reproduce 10-bit samples!
+I strongly suggest you to check out the 'Sources' section to listen to examples.

+All in all, this makes the PC Engine's PSG an incredibly flexible piece of hardware.

 #### Final sound